 For the Gallery’s Collection, Sleeping bride is an exemplary painting from a highly significant moment in Australian art history; one which will dramatically expand the dialogue we can create between our holdings of Sidney Nolan, Russell Drysdale, Albert Tucker and William Dobell, together with Boyd himself.

-As influential critic and curator Bryan Robertson, who first showed the ‘Brides’ at Zwemmer Gallery in London, said: “These paintings do not require any explanation.
+As influential critic and curator Bryan Robertson, who first showed the ‘Brides’ at Zwemmer Gallery in London, said: ‘These paintings do not require any explanation.
 They speak with their own voice of something which the artist feels very passionately.
-They are tough pictures, filled with an almost lurid… intensity of movement, stillness and colour.”
+They are tough pictures, filled with an almost lurid… intensity of movement, stillness and colour.’

-DELVE DEEPER INTO THE australian collection
+DELVE DEEPER INTO your australian ART collection. explore our videos

 Chris Saines, CNZM is Director of the Queensland Art Gallery | Gallery of Modern Art (QAGOMA).
 This is an edited version of an address given at the 2016 QAGOMA Foundation Annual Dinner.